Average Manhattan, New York Apartment Prices

 Number of Sales by Size

-2020 was Covid year and the market was shut down for three months.
 The bottom of the market during the Covid period was in July of 2020.
 The market recovery started in 2021 and we had record high sales volume.
 Sales volume in 2021 was higher than in 2007 driven by pent up demand, low mortgage rates and overall optimism as the vaccines came out.
+From mid 2022 to present, sales volume has been low because of high mortgage rates.

 Weimin’s article, Is now a good time to invest in Manhattan property?